-Tayside and Fife Services: Support in Mind Scotland's Tayside and Fife Services offers support people affected by mental illness and their carers to live in their own homes and make better links with their local communities.
+Change Mental Health in Fife and Tayside: The service offers an outreach service to support people affected by mental illness to live in their own homes and make better links with their local communities.
 Support is person centred and flexible round the individual's needs and outcomes.

-Support in Mind Scotland has a Duty of Candour policy and guidance for staff.
+Change Mental Health has a Duty of Candour policy and guidance for staff.
 The key stages:

-- Notifying the person affected/ family/ relative as appropriate. - Providing and apology. - Review of circumstances that led to the incident. - Offer a meeting with person/family/ relative as appropriate. - Provide affected person with account of incident. - Provide information about further steps taken. - Make available or provide information about support to persons affected by the incident.
+- Notifying the person affected/ family/ relative as appropriate - Providing and apology - Review of circumstances that led to the incident - Offer a meeting with person/family/ relative as appropriate - Provide affected person with account of incident - Provide information about further steps taken - Make available or provide information about support to persons affected by the incident

 All incidents that trigger the Duty of Candour are monitored, recorded and reported to the relevant organisations.
-The area manager completes the Care Inspectorate reporting e-form.
+The area manager completes the Care Inspectorate reporting e-form